Developing Student Metacognition

 Metacognition skills relate to executive functions, which are involved in planning, organising, sequencing, attention, inhibition, and other complex tasks.
 These abilities allow us to plan, organise our actions, remember past events, focus on specific goals, inhibit inappropriate behaviours, and control emotions.
 In general, metacognitive skills are considered to be part of the broader construct of executive function.

 Higher-order thinking processes, including reasoning, judgment, decision making, and problem-solving, are not limited to academic subjects but apply equally to everyday life situations.
 How does Metacognition affect learning?
 Research shows that students who engage in metacognitive practices tend to perform better than others.
-Students who practice metacognitive strategies tend to show improved grades, increased test scores, and greater retention of material learned.
+Students who practise metacognitive strategies tend to show improved grades, increased test scores, and greater retention of material learned.
 Metacognitive abilities are critical to success in school because they enable individuals to monitor their cognitive processing and adjust accordingly.
 They provide feedback regarding the effectiveness of previous attempts at comprehension and thus facilitate future efforts.

 Mayer and Salovey define metacognitive strategies as "the process whereby we learn from experience" and describe four types of metacognitive strategies:

-1) Monitoring - observing oneself and one's environment
+1) Monitoring, observing oneself and one's environment

-2) Reflective – analysing information
+2) Reflective, analysing information

-3) Evaluative – assessing progress
+3) Evaluative, assessing progress

-4) Control – managing effort and resources.
+4) Control, managing effort and resources.

 Metacognitive abilities are essential to successful learning.
 When we learn new information, we must first process it mentally.
 We then need to evaluate its meaning and relevance to ourselves.
 If we don't know where to begin with a subject, we should ask ourselves, "what am I good at?
 What am I bad at?
 Where would I benefit from additional study?"
 By doing these types of evaluations, we will make sure that we spend enough time studying topics that interest us most.